(A) As used in this section:

 (2) Apply any pre-existing conditions provision to such coverage.

-(D) A carrier shall offer to federally eligible individuals the basic and standard plan established by the board of directors of the Ohio health reinsurance program or plans substantially similar to the basic and standard plan in benefit design and scope of covered services.
+(D) A carrier shall offer to federally eligible individuals the Ohio health care basic and standard plans or plans substantially similar to the basic and standard plans in benefit design and scope of covered services.
 For purposes of this division, the superintendent of insurance shall determine whether a plan is substantially similar to the basic or standard plan in benefit design and scope of covered services.

 (F) If a carrier offers a health benefit plan in the individual market through a network plan, the carrier may do both of the following: